numba/numba/docs/source/user/installing.rst

 Compatibility
 -------------

-For software compatability, please see the section on :ref:`version support information<numba_support_info>` for details.
+For software compatibility, please see the section on :ref:`version support information<numba_support_info>` for details.

 Our supported platforms are: